 Anton, named for Anton van Leeuwenhoek, is a special purpose supercomputer for molecular dynamics (MD) simulations, designed and constructed by D. E. Shaw Research (DESRES).
-In colllaboration with DESRES, the National Resource for Biomedical Supercomputing at PSC is hosting an Anton machine for general availability to the national biomedical community.
+In colllaboration with DESRES, the Biomedical Applications Group at PSC is hosting an Anton machine for general availability to the national biomedical community.

 Anton can carry out MD simulations at an atomic level and on the scale of milliseconds - and at speeds up to 100 times faster than a conventional supercomputer.